Grilled until falling-apart tender, this recipe for barbecue babyback ribs

 This recipe is for two slab of baby back ribs.
 Remove the membrane from the bony side of the slab if it's still intact.
 Doing that makes the ribs more tender and allows the spicy rub to reach more of the meat.

-Continue grilling the ribs for two hours, turning and rotating after the first hour.
-Wrap in foil and continue grilling for another hour.
-Your barbecue babyback ribs are done if the meat pulls apart easily when two bones are gently pulled apart.
+Continue to barbecue the babyback ribs for two hours, turning and rotating after the first hour.
+Wrap in foil and continue grilling for another two hours.
+Unwrap and grill for another half hour, or until the ribs are done.

 Your barbecued babyback ribs are done when the meat pulls apart easily when two bones are gently pulled away from each other.